 Do you need Dropbox?

-→ Full file management → amgadabdelhafez/dbx-mcp-server
+→ Self-hosted control → amgadabdelhafez/dbx-mcp-server

 → Large files + version history → ngs/dropbox-mcp-server